Magnetic phase diagram and spin Hamiltonian of antiferromagnet Cs$_2$CoI$_4$: Experimental results

-False colorplots of the magnetostriction coefficient as a function of applied field and temperature are plotted in Fig.~\ref{fig:Phase diagram}(c) and (d) for an applied field along the \textbf{a} and \textbf{b} directions, respectively.
+False colorplots of the magnetostriction coefficient as a function of applied field and temperature are plotted in Figs.~\ref{fig:Phase diagram}(c) and (d) for an applied field along the \textbf{a} and \textbf{b} directions, respectively.